CryptoCoverage

 Preparation

-2. Purchase ETH on your preferred exchange
+2. Purchase ETH on your preferred exchange.

-3. Transfer ETH to your Web3 wallet
+3. Transfer ETH to your Web3 wallet.

 Staking Process

-3. Select "Stake" from the main navigation
+3. Select Stake from the navigation menu.

-4. Enter the amount of ETH you wish to stake
+4. Enter the amount of ETH you wish to stake.

-5. Review gas fees and expected stETH return
+5. Review gas fees and stETH returns.

-6. Confirm the transaction in your wallet
+6. Confirm the transaction.

-7. Wait for confirmation (typically 1-2 minutes)
+7. Wait for confirmation (usually 1–2 minutes).

-8. Verify stETH receipt in your wallet balance
+8. Verify stETH receipt in your wallet.

 Post-Staking Options

-1. Track rewards through the Lido dashboard
+• Track rewards in the Lido dashboard.

-2. Explore DeFi opportunities with your stETH
+• Explore DeFi opportunities with stETH.

 Using stETH in the DeFi Ecosystem

-Your stETH tokens unlock numerous DeFi opportunities:
+Lido’s stETH tokens unlock numerous possibilities:

 Lending Platforms